mgechev/angular2-github-app-bootstrap/README.md

 - Inside `app/app.ts` import the `home` component and add it as dependency of the `App` component.
   - The home component is located inside the directory `components/home`.
 You can use its relative path.
   - All views accept directives as dependencies.
-You can define that the `App` component requires `Home` as dependency by adding the `directive` property of the component annotation.
+You can define that the `App` component requires `Home` as dependency by adding the `directive` property of the object passed to the component annotation.
 The directive property accepts an array of directives as value.
 - Inside `home.ts` import the following annotations and directives from the module `angular2/angular2`: `Component`, `View`, `NgFor`, `NgIf`.
 - Add `NgFor` and `NgIf` as dependencies of the `Home` component, the same way you added `Home` as dependency for the `App` component.
 - Add `templateUrl` property for the `Home` component, which points to the appropriate location.
-- Add selector property for the `Home` component with value `home`.
+- Add property called `selector` with value `home` to the object passed to the component annotation of the `Home` component.
-- Inside `app/app.html` add the `Home` component using an element selector with element name `home` (remove the `Hello Angular2!` heading).
+- Inside `app/app.html` add the `Home` component using `home` element (remove the `Hello Angular2!` heading).
 - Define a property called `users` of the `Home` class, it should be of type `string[]` and inside the constructor of `Home` it should be initialized with an empty array.
 - Open the template associated with the `Home` component and make the following changes:
   - Add property called `#currentuser` to the input with id `user-input`.
-This way you'll be able to reference it using `currentuser`.
+This way you'll be able to reference the input using `currentuser`.
   - Add a click handler to the button next to the input.
 The click event should call the method `addUser` with the `currentuser` text input
   - Add `*ng-for` directive to the first `tr` element inside the body of the table under the `All Users` legend.
 It should loop over all `users` and display their name inside the link in the first cell (note: you can use the interpolate directive `{{ }}`).
   - To the link inside the first cell add a click handler.
-Once a click event occurs the `selectUser` method should be invoked with the current user as argument.
+Once a click event occurs the `selectUser` method should be invoked with the `currentuser` as argument.
   - To the button inside the second cell add a click handler, once a click event occurs invoke the `removeUser` method with the current user as argument.
 - Now open the `Home` component and implement the methods `addUser`, `removeUser` as follows:
   - `addUser(user)` should add the new user to the list of users (i.e. `users` array).
 Optionally you can restrict the `addUser` operation to only not existing users.
 Do not forget to reset the value of the `currentuser` input once you add it to the list of users.
   - `removeUser(user)` should remove the given user from the `users` array.

 Awesome!
 The second step is completed!
 If you haven't stopped `gulp serve.dev` just save the files you changed and refresh `http://localhost:5555` in order to see the functionality you just implemented!